benhourigan/writingschool/_posts/2015-02-14-welcome-to-writing-school.markdown

 published: true
 ---

-**Note: This isn't finished yet, but at this stage it's my only post.
-Come back later to see the whole thing.**
+*Note: This isn't finished yet, but at this stage it’s one of only two posts.
+Come back later to see the whole thing, or leave a comment to let me know what you’d like to hear more about.*

 ----